 Smoking, including vaping, is banned in School, anywhere on site and whilst girls are in uniform.
+For girls under the legal age this could result in suspension.

 - Girls caught smoking will receive support in the form of rehabilitation from the Health Centre - 1st offence £25 fine and letter home - 2nd offence £50 fine and immediate telephone call to parents.
 For boarders, some form of 'gating' will be imposed.
 Day girls will report in break and lunchtime to a Form Tutor or senior member of staff - Girls will also carry out some form of community service. - A further offence could incur a fixed period of exclusion from school.